 Kevin Colella '20 is an 8th-grade Spanish teacher at Saratoga Springs Middle School.
 He is also enrolled in SUNY Oneonta’s online Masters of Science in Educational Technology program

 After graduating from Oneonta, Sandra landed a job working for Initiative, a global media agency that was recently named to Ad Age's 2021 list of Best Places to Work.
 At Initiative, Sandra is an associate media planner, working specifically with beverage company Keurig Dr Pepper to help plan advertising placements across media channels.

 Erika Scire '19

 Graduate Assistant at Stony Brook University, Office of Student Engagement and Activities

 “I’ll graduate from Stony Brook in May 2021 with a master’s in Higher Education/Higher Education Administration.
 My time at Oneonta helped me realize I could make a career out of student involvement and leadership.
 I would absolutely say that everything I was involved in and all the people I was lucky enough to work with at Oneonta have helped me to be in this position today!””

 Donglei Li ’18

 “I’m applying what I learned at SUNY Oneonta to my position, from both inside classrooms (intercultural communication class, small group communication) and also outside classroom activities (Resident Community Advisor, Orientation Leader).
-I am very excited about this job because of the interaction I have with the students who are studying abroad, just as I did at SUNY Oneonta, but in my hometown.”
+My main responsibilities are working with student clubs and supporting them, as well as overseeing the Blue Oasis, a student community space."

 Jamal Wiltshire '18